apetros/sps-cut/content/authors/s.-panagi/_index.md

 ---
 # Display name
-title: Chrysovalantis Spanias
+title: Savvas Panagi

 # Username (this should match the folder name and the name on publications)
 authors:
-- "C. Spanias"
+- "s.-panagi"

 # Is this the primary user of the site?
 superuser: false